aleesteele/aleesteele.github.io/_drafts/2025-11-12-ten-things-three-years.md

 ### 1. Community-building is not the same as understanding  the practices of community management.

-I entered the

 ### 2. Scientific research is not the same as technological development – their cultures, norms, and practices are different

 One example where we see this is those on our team who have PhDs, and those who have worked in 'industry'.

 ### 3. Teaching and facilitation is an art and a practice

-In the

 ### 4. Balancing the requirements of maintenance and the generativity of creativity is hard.

 ### 5. Difference matters as much as it has the space it has to flourish.

-I've thought about this one a lot!
 ### 6. Intergenerational histories and myths are really important in sustaining the culture of an open source project.

 ### 7. Being in community with each other requires suspending some amount of disbelief – and critique.
 It requires simply being together.